MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 #### Developer installation

-Alternatively, you may want to follow the developer installation, it will have a few differences from the [Developer installation](#spack_developers) discussed above.
+Alternatively, you may want to follow the developer installation, which will have a few differences from the [Developer installation](#spack_developers) discussed above.

 Create `mofem_install` folder in the `$HOME` directory and clone MoFEM repository:
 ~~~~~